 Drawing the numbers was nothing more than being organized and giving our board game a character.
 We could have easily skipped this step, but the designer in me pushed to draw and compose these numbers in a square for little bit polished output.Drawing the numbers

-Putting the board together and having fun
+Putting the board together

 It took us around half an hour to print and glue the numbers to a foam board.
 This game is really fun, and as mentioned in the beginning it challenges a child to find a secret number while learning about the number line.
 Here are the instructions.